-Any actions identified as an outcome of going through the Steps 1-6, should be mapped against the headings within the Action Plan.
+Any actions identified as an outcome of going through the Steps 1 - 6, should be mapped against the headings within the Action Plan.

-10. Taking into consideration the responses outlined in the Initial Screening Stage and Steps 1-6 of the Full Assessment, complete the action plan below.
+10. Taking int 1-6 of the Ful 0.
+Taking into consideration the responses outlined in the Initial Screening Stage and Steps -6 of the Full Assessment, complete the action plan below.

 Ref (if appropriate) Actions Target date Responsible post holder and directorate Monitoring post holder and directorate (if appropriate)

 Involvement and Consultation

 Data Collection

 Assessment and Analysis

 Procurement and Partnership

 Monitoring, Evaluation and Reviewing